wittend/UncutGem/BuildGuide/BuildGuide.md

-# UNCUT GEMS - Build Guide
+# UNCUT GEM - Build Guide

 This is as comprehensive build guide as we can make for the UNCUT GEMS open source NV center diamond sensor!